UAV-Research-Centre-UGent/academic-kickstart/content/authors/hluong/_index.md

 ---
 # Display name
-title: Michiel Vlaminck
+title: Hiep Luong

 # Username (this should match the folder name)
 authors:
-- mvlaminc
+- hluong

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Postdoctoral researcher
+role: Professor

 # Organizations/Affiliations
 organizations: